What is Giardia?

 What are the symptoms of giardiasis?

-Symptoms start about 1 to 3 weeks after exposure to the parasite.
-Symptoms can last from 2 to 4 weeks or longer.
+Symptoms usually appear 1 to 3 weeks after infection and can last for 2 to 6 weeks.
 Often you can be infected and have no symptoms.
 In some cases, symptoms can return after you have started to get better.

 Prolonged and/or severe infection can result in reactive arthritis and damage to the cells lining the intestinal tract.
 This damage may cause your body to have trouble absorbing nutrients.
 These types of severe or prolonged infections are rare.